A-Rahaman/Statelets/README.md

 -----------------
 # Project overview
 -----------------
-The implementation is a time series motifs discovery & summarization framework.
-We applied it on real nueroimaging dataset "fBIRN".
-The dataset consists of resting fMRI data for patient with schizophrenia (SZ) and healthy control (HC).
-In our project, we use dynamic functional network conenctivity (dFNC) time course for discovering the motifs.
+Statelets is a novel time series motifs discovery & summarization framework.
+We present a probabilistic pattern mining framework for state shape representation of a dynamical system.
+We applied the model on nueroimaging dataset called "fBIRN" that consists of resting fMRI data from approximately 151 patient with schizophrenia (SZ) and 163 healthy control (HC) subjects.
+The approach runs group ICA to genertae the independent components of interest followed by sliding window correlation technique to etimate the dynamic functional networks connectivity (dFNC) of the subjects.
+In our experiments, we use dFNC time courses for motifs discovery and summarization.

 # Major steps.